 The cream sauce is easy too!
-Just cream, a little flour, lemon zest and fresh dill!
+Just cream, lemon juice, some dijon and fresh dill!
 Just decadent enough to be satisfying while light enough so you still feel like doing…other things…wink, wink.

 The Recipe: Stuffed Chicken Breast and Grilled Asparagus

 A delicious romantic menu.
-Sometimes I serve this over white rice.
+Also delicious served this over white rice.